This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The more leaves your monstera has, the more magnificent and taller it looks.
 Your monstera can produce as many leaves as your home can accommodate.
 All you need to do is nurture it well and give it time.

-Plants like Rhaphidophora Tetrasperma can grow very quickly and will require pruning. known as the mini monster, it can grow up to 15 feet, so is a fast grower putting out many leaves per month
+Plants like Rhaphidophora Tetrasperma can grow very quickly and will require pruning.
+Known as the mini monster, it can grow up to 15 feet and is a fast grower putting out many leaves per month.

 How to Speed Up the Growth of New Leaves on Monstera